SVA Working Groups are project‑based teams that co‑design practical outputs to advance student voice practice across the sector

 Ready to Get Involved?

-Joining a Working Group is voluntary, but we encourage every member institution to nominate at least one staff member and one student to participate.
+Joining a Working Group is voluntary, but we encourage every member institution to nominate at least one staff member and one student to participate in a working group OR collective OR committee.

 Your involvement helps strengthen our community and showcase your expertise.

-The 2026 Members Engagement form will open shortly, where you can select your working group(s) and confirm your commitment.
+The 2026 Members Engagement form is now open, where you can select your interest in any working group(s) OR presenting opportunities through the networks or collectives.